Oil price set to test fresh peaks barring Iran breakthrough

 Nervousness of possible disruption of exports from major oil producer Russia as it masses troops on neighbouring Ukraine's border has already helped to push oil prices to their highest since 2014.

-At around $95 a barrel LCOc1, international crude prices are a way off the all-time peak of more than $147 hit in July 2008.
+Hitting just under $100 a barrel LCOc1 on Tuesday, international crude prices are still a way off the all-time peak of more than $147 hit in July 2008.

-However, as in 2008, when it took only five months to soar from roughly current levels to the record, the world is seeing fast economic growth, tight supplies and a lack of spare capacity to provide a cushion against geopolitical shocks.
+However, as in 2008, when it took less than five months to soar from roughly current levels to the record, the world is seeing fast economic growth, tight supplies and a lack of spare capacity to provide a cushion against geopolitical shocks.

 As the Organization of the Petroleum Exporting Countries and allies (OPEC+) gradually unwind output cuts implemented in response to the record demand fall at the height of the COVID-19 pandemic in 2020, JP Morgan predicts the producer group will continue incremental increases but underperformance by some members will drive prices.